a year of wonder

 Frequently Asked Questions

-• It is a comprehensive 6-in-1 resource.
-Each unit gently weaves together Bible, Science, Nature, Character, Literacy, and Numeracy.
-While it is designed to be gentle, it provides a rock-solid foundation for ages 3–7.
+• It is a comprehensive, all-in-one resource.
+Each unit gently weaves Bible, Science, Literacy, and Math into one seamless story, providing a complete academic foundation for the early years.

 • At this age, formal lessons should be short and joyful.
-You can expect your "core" connection time to take about 30–45 minutes.
+You can expect your core connection time to take about 45 minutes to an hour.
 The rest of the day is for play, stories, and simply living out the unit’s theme!

 • Not at all.
 Because we use a 12-month loop instead of a traditional seasonal calendar, you can start Little Oceans or Little Me whenever you are ready.
 You are never "behind" in the Homeroom Club.

-• We believe in family-style learning.
-Explorers (ages 3-4) focus on sensory play and joyful exposure.
-Voyagers (ages 5-7) dive a bit deeper with Wonder Journaling, scientific observation, and emerging academic skills.
-You teach both at the same table, using the same materials!
+• We believe in family-style learning where everyone gathers at one table.
+Explorers (ages 3–4) focus on sensory play and joyful exposure.
+Pathfinders (ages 4–5) begin bridging the gap with letter sounds and early quantity.
+Voyagers (ages 5–6+) dive deeper with scientific observation, early writing, and narration in their Wonder Journals.
+You teach them all at once using the same materials, but with different depths of engagement.

 • No. We believe homeschooling is a family affair.
 One Founding Member membership covers every child in your immediate household.
 We do ask that you please not share your login with another family.

-• Our "Supply Philosophy" is to shop your house first.
+• Our 'Supply Philosophy' is to shop your house first.
 Most activities use simple pantry staples like flour, salt, and string, or treasures found in nature.
-If we suggest a "special" tool, it’s usually a one-time investment in a high-quality item like a magnifying glass or a watercolor set.
+If a specialized tool is suggested, it’s usually a one-time investment in a high-quality item—like a magnifying glass or a watercolor set—that will last for years.
+We also provide a curated Amazon Shopping List for your convenience.

 • You get immediate access to the Homeroom Club portal, where your Library and Supply lists are waiting.
 You can start thifting books and preparing your space today!
 In June, our Parent Orientation course will unlock, followed by the full curriculum release on July 1st.